28 Grandma-Approved Holiday Recipes

 Grandma's Soft Sugar Cookies Recipe

 These cookies will bring back sweet memories of Grandma's kitchen.

 Grandma's Chocolate Cake

 A creamy cocoa frosting tops this rich and decadent sheet cake--the ultimate chocolate indulgence!

 Grandma's Chocolate Popcorn Recipe

 Pairing sweet chocolate with salty popcorn is the ultimate addictive treat and a welcome addition to family Christmas movie night.
 Pop up a bunch of this tasty popcorn and enjoy the next time you gather 'round the TV to watch Christmas Vacation.

 These turtle cookies are just as adorable as they are delicious.

 Grandmother Carter's Cornbread Dressing

-Make Ahead: Freeze the unbaked dressing mixture in 2 (1-gal.) zip-top plastic freezer bags, making sure to press out all the excess air.
-Thaw in refrigerator five days before Thanksgiving, and continue recipe with Step 4.
+The beauty of having make-ahead recipes on hand for the holidays is that all of your food prep doesn't have to be done on the same day.
+To make this cornbread dressing ahead of time, freeze the unbaked dressing mixture in 2 (1-gal.) zip-top plastic freezer bags, making sure to press out all the excess air.
+Thaw in refrigerator five days before the big day, and continue recipe with Step 4.